 📖 Recipe card

-Orange Pear Smoothie Bowl
+3-Ingredient Orange Banana Pear Smoothie

 Ingredients

-- 1 banana - frozen or fresh
+- 1 banana (ripe, fresh or frozen)

-- 1 orange - peel and slice into 8
+- 1 orange (peel and slice into 8)

 Garnish: